kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 “I’m from San Diego originally, and it’s the farthest from San Diego there is.”

-He's looking past me now, into the distance.
+He's looking past me now.
+His eyes are tinged with the orange of the dying sun.

-“I’ve tried, but I always had to turn back for some reason.
-But I feel good about this time.”
+“I’ve tried, but I've never made it.
+I feel good about this time though.”

 ![Andrew buys us burgers at a Wendy's.]({{site.baseurl}}/assets/img/hitching/andrew.png)

 100 miles out of Phoenix, Andrew stops at a Wendy’s to buy us burgers.
-He picked me up somewhere around Indio and we'd been talking for 2 hours.
-I’m ravenous and I wolf my burger down.
+He picked me up somewhere around Indio and has been driving for 2 hours.
+I am ravenous.
+I wolf my Son of Baconator down.

 Andrew is a Jehovah's Witness.
-He makes that known at the start.
-He also makes it known that we don't have to talk about it.
-Aware of discomfort that comes with the door-to-door evangelism, he's simultaneously eager to talk about his faith, and restrained by his own social awareness from doing so.
+He made that known at the start.
+He also made it known that we didn't have to talk about it.
+Aware of discomfort that comes with the door-to-door evangelism, he's simultaneously eager to talk about his faith, and restrained by his own social grace from doing so.

 We stop and pick up two more people: an old rancher and a young hitchhiker.
-He extends the same muted enthusiasm to them.
+He extends the same dampened religious enthusiasm to them.

 He drops me off at the U of A library, because I don't know another landmark in the city.
 He gives me 5 dollars.

 ![Mishka was a beautiful dog]({{site.baseurl}}/assets/img/hitching/5.png)

 Sometimes I hunker down in a McDonald's rest booth and work.
-I manage to pick up small web dev gigs that let me keep the decadence going.
+I manage to pick up small web dev gigs that let me keep traveling.

 As I hammer away into the Terminal, huge freight trucks scream past on the highway outside.
 Sometimes I take the work to bed.
 I take it into my sleeping bag.

 The weirdness of the situation eludes me at the time.
 In retrospect it is very weird: a guy lying on his stomach in a <a href="https://s3.amazonaws.com/images.gearjunkie.com/uploads/2007/07/bivvy-sleeper2.jpg">survival bivvy</a> staring at a glowing screen.
 A lantern in the pitch black night.
-The irony is almost malicious: I never got away from anything.
-I was doing the same thing,  just without a roof over my head.
+The irony is almost malicious: I left home to do exactly what I did at home, only without a roof over my head.

 ![A hippie caravan]({{site.baseurl}}/assets/img/hitching/8.png)